NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 - Mechanical effect: creates a natural barrier between the stomach and esophagus

-- It can also be taken for a long time as adjunctive therapy in NSAID treatment
+- It can be taken for a long time and as a concomitant therapy in treatment with NSAIDs.

-- Therapy based on the recommendations of the World Organization of Gastroenterology
+- Therapy based on the recommendations of the World Gastroenterology Organization

 Useful information: